giplgwm/Temporary-Desktop/README.md

 # Temp Desktop
 This is a program for temporarily changing the folder that windows uses for the Desktop UI.
-I find this useful when working in a particular folder for long periods of time, where normally a file explorer tab would need to stay open constantly.
+I find this useful when working in a particular folder for long periods of time, where normally I would need to keep the File explorer open.

 ## Usage
 1. Install [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)